Coharie Intra-tribal Council, Inc.: State recognition

+The state recognized the site of their historic tribal school with a historical marker in 2024.
+Built in 1901, the children of the tribe attended the school for decades due to segregation.
+The tribal headquarters is now located at the site.

 Petition for federal recognition

-Romie G. Simmons sent a letter of intent to petition for federal recognition on behalf of the Coharie Intra-tribal Council, Inc., on March 13, 1981; however, the organization never followed through with a petition for federal recognition as a Native American tribe.
+Romie G. Simmons sent a letter of intent to petition for federal recognition on behalf of the Coharie Intra-tribal Council, Inc., on March 13, 1981.
+The organization never followed through with a petition for federal recognition as a Native American tribe.

 Activities

 The Coharie Indian Cultural Pow Wow takes place in every September every year.

 E. Sequoyah Simermeyer, a member of the Coharie Intra-tribal Council and Navajo descendant, served as a Government Affairs Group Associate with the National Congress of American Indians and became a counsel to the assistant secretary in the US Department of the Interior Bureau of Indian Affairs in 2007.